aria2/aria2/doc/manual-src/en/aria2c.rst

   This is equivalent to setting nofile via ulimit, except that it will never decrease the limit.

+  This option is only available on systems supporting the rlimit API.

 .. option:: --enable-color[=true|false]

   Enable color output for a terminal.